fmalina/revisions-blocl/activism/thepopulistmanifesto.md

 Economics is dead.
 It is a discredited academic discipline.
 Economists have failed to bring prosperity into the realm of objective reason as it promised.
 Economics is a dismal science.
 Economists do not agree with each other.
 Economists did not predict the 2008 crisis.
-Economists don’t know why the 2008 crisis happened, they don’t know what is happening and they don’t know what is going to happen next or what to do.
+Economists don't know why the 2008 crisis happened, they don't know what is happening and they don't know what is going to happen next or what to do.
 Economists have nothing to offer beyond confusion.
 Economists, like politicians, are more of a hindrance than a help.